Iwasawa Invariants for elliptic curves over $\mathbb{Z}_{p}$-extensions and Kida's Formula: Basic Notions

 \section{Basic Notions}

-Let $p$ be an odd prime number and $K$ be a number field.
+Throughout this article, let $p\geq 5$ be a fixed prime number and $K$ be a number field.
 Let $\Kinf$ be any $\Z_p$-extension of $K$.
 Two examples of interest are as follows: \begin{enumerate} \item $K$ is a number field and $\Kinf=K^{\cyc}$ is the \emph{cyclotomic} $\Z_p$-extension of $K$.
-This is the unique $\Z_p$-extension of $K$ contained in $K(\mu_{p^{\infty}})$. \item $K$ is an imaginary quadratic field and $\Kinf= K^{\ac}$ is the \emph{anticyclotomic} $\Z_p$-extension of $K$.
+This is the unique $\Z_p$-extension of $K$ contained in $K(\mu_{p^{\infty}})$. \item $K$ is an imaginary quadratic field and $\Kinf= K^{\ac}$ is an \emph{anticyclotomic} $\Z_p$-extension of $K$.
 This is a $\Z_p$-extension of $K$ which is Galois and pro-dihedral over $\Q$.
-More generally, if $K$ is any CM field, $\Kinf$ may be chosen to be $K^{\ac}$. \end{enumerate} If $K$ is any number field with signature $(r_1, r_2)$, the Leopoldt's conjecture predicts that the $\Z_p$-rank of the maximal abelian pro-$p$ extension of $K$ unramified away from primes above $p$ is $1+r_2$.
+More generally, $K_\infty$ may be chosen to be an anticyclotomic $\Z_p$-extension over any CM field, $K$. \end{enumerate} If $K$ is any number field with signature $(r_1, r_2)$, the Leopoldt's conjecture predicts that the $\Z_p$-rank of the maximal abelian pro-$p$ extension of $K$ unramified away from primes above $p$ is $1+r_2$.
 In other words, it predicts that there are $1+r_2$ \emph{independent} $\Z_p$-extensions of $K$.
 For an imaginary quadratic field, the cyclotomic and anticyclotomic extensions together generate a $\Z_p^2$-extension, containing infinitely many $\Z_p$-extensions that are unramified at all primes $v\nmid p$ and not Galois over $\Q$.

-Set $\Gamma:=\Gal(\Kinf/K)$ and $\Gamma_n:=\Gal(\Kinf/K_n)$.
+Set $\Gamma:=\Gal(\Kinf/K)\simeq \Z_p$ and $\Gamma_n:=\Gal(\Kinf/K_n)$.
 The Iwasawa algebra $\Lambda$ is the completed group ring $\varprojlim_n \Z_p\llbracket \Gamma/\Gamma_n\rrbracket$.
 Choose a topological generator $\gamma\in\Gamma$.
 There is an isomorphism $\Lambda \simeq \Z_p\llbracket T \rrbracket $ associating the formal variable $T$ with $\gamma-1$.

 For a discrete $p$-primary abelian group $M$, set $M^{\vee}:=\Hom_{\op{cnts}}(M, \Q_p/\Z_p)$ to denote its \emph{Pontryagin dual}.
-We say that $M$ is cofinitely generated (resp. cotorsion) $\Lambda$-module if $M^{\vee}$ is finitely generated (resp. torsion) as a $\Lambda$-module.
-For a cofinitely generated and cotorsion $\Lambda$-module $M$, the \emph{Structure Theorem of $\Lambda$-modules} asserts that $M^{\vee}$ is pseudo-isomorphic to a finite direct sum of cyclic $\Lambda$-modules, i.e., there is a map of $\Lambda$-modules
+We say that $M$ is a cofinitely generated (resp. cotorsion) $\Lambda$-module if $M^{\vee}$ is finitely generated (resp. torsion) as a $\Lambda$-module.
+For a cofinitely generated and cotorsion $\Lambda$-module $M$, the \emph{Structure Theorem~of $\Lambda$-modules} asserts that $M^{\vee}$ is pseudo-isomorphic to a finite direct sum of cyclic $\Lambda$-modules, i.e., there is a map of $\Lambda$-modules